 The role of a mentor is to introduce an international pharmacy graduate to the pharmacy environment in Canada.
 With coaching and support from the mentor, international pharmacy graduates will be better prepared to complete their formal training and assessment, and ultimately protect the health and wellbeing of the public through safe pharmacy practices.

 The mentorship program is actively recruiting mentors in most Canadian jurisdictions.
-If you are passionate about improving pharmacy practice in Canada and want to help international pharmacy graduates prepare for a successful integration into pharmacy practice, visit the application page on the P4T website to apply online.
+If you are passionate about improving pharmacy practice in Canada and want to help international pharmacy graduates prepare for a successful integration into pharmacy practice, please register online on Pharmacists’ Gateway Canada.

 NAPRA is seeking 150 pharmacists across the country to be mentors for a 4- to 12-week period.
 Mentors are experienced licensed pharmacists and must have had good standing in their respective province for the last two years.
 Training and support will be provided to mentors throughout the mentorship period.
 They will receive training in the development and implementation of an individual learning plan which will encourage the personal development of each mentee and mentor.